 what is it that we do, then? in these early stages, we stay curious and we go visiting.

 visiting is not an easy practice; it demands the ability to find others actively interesting, even or especially others most people already claim to know all too completely, to ask questions that one’s interlocutors truly find interesting, to cultivate the wild virtue of curiosity, to retune one’s ability to sense and respond…to go visiting, to venture off the beaten path to meet unexpected, non-natal kin, and to strike up conversations, to pose and respond to interesting questions, to propose together something unanticipated, to take up the unasked-for obligations to having met.donna haraway (2016: 127-30)

-odell insists, “if we are able to leave room for the encounters that will change us in ways we can’t yet see, we can also acknowledge that we are each a confluence of forces that exceed our own understanding” (137). the first stage is going visiting, sharing and collecting forces. between july 2019 and june 2020 (and perhaps beyond), fertile ground will also entail additional modes of engagement and data collection including archival research, participant observation, interviewing, community mapping, and photoethnography. these methods are ways of thinking and existing as much as ways of doing.
+odell insists, “if we are able to leave room for the encounters that will change us in ways we can’t yet see, we can also acknowledge that we are each a confluence of forces that exceed our own understanding” (137). the first stage is going visiting, sharing and collecting forces. in the coming months and years, fertile ground will also entail additional modes of engagement and data collection including archival research, participant observation, interviewing, community mapping, and photoethnography. these methods are ways of thinking and existing as much as ways of doing.